omarish/tweetable/README.md

 # Overview
 Tweetable is a plugin to turn any html element into a twitter link that either uses the native app, or falls back to web.

-Tweetable provides an ideal experience for users who want to share headlines, quotes, and other highlighted content directly from your blog.
+Tweetable provides an ideal experience for users who want to tweet headlines, quotes, and other highlighted content directly from your blog.

 #Setup
 Include the following before your `</head>` tag (note that on Wordpress or other blog templates, there’s usually a place to paste custom code like this):